WHAT IS IT ABOUT

-WHAT THE MAIN FINDINGS ARE
+WHAT ARE THE MAIN FINDINGS

 The research indicated three factors that have a positive effect on the proper functioning of markets after disasters.
 Firstly, countries more exposed to natural hazards tend to better adapt to keep functioning after disasters.
 Secondly and thirdly, the institutional and infrastructural coping capacity and, to a lesser extent, the vulnerability of a country were also found to positively impact market functioning.